-Before you start provisioning a dedicated short code, which will allow you to start sending and receiving text messages on it, you first must have your short code application approved by the Short Code Registry.
+Before you start provisioning a dedicated short code, which will allow you to start sending and receiving text messages on it, your short code application must first be approved by the Short Code Registry.

-Below is an overview of the Short Code Registry application process.
-For a more detailed look at what exactly is needed to complete the Short Code Application, continue past this overview.
+Below is an overview of the Short Code Registry application process followed by a more detailed look at exactly what is needed to complete the Short Code Application.

-For help at any stage of your short code purchase, feel free to contact the SMS Short Code Directory for help.
+For help at any stage of your short code purchase, contact the SMS Short Code Directory.

-Once you have purchased your short code, the next step is to file a Common Short Code Campaign Application with the Short Code Registry.
-The Common Short Code Campaign Application requires specific details about your organization, and the SMS campaign you’re planning to run on your short code.
+Once you’ve purchased your short code, you’ll need to file a Common Short Code Campaign Application with the Short Code Registry.
+The Common Short Code Campaign Application requires specific details about your organization and about the SMS campaign you’re planning to run on your short code.

-Once your Common Short Code Campaign Application is submitted, it will be reviewed by the Short Code Registry.
-If the Short Code Application is approved, it will be moved to step 3.
-If the application is denied, the staff at the Short Code Registry will contact you, and discuss why, and how to fix the issues.
+Once you’ve submitted your Common Short Code Campaign Application, the Short Code Registry will review it.
+If your Short Code Application is approved, it moves on to the next step in the process.
+If it’s denied, someone from the Short Code Registry will contact you to discuss why it was denied and what you need to do to fix the issues.

-To avoid delays in the Short Code Application review process, please make sure to double check your application for any incomplete or missing information.
+To avoid delays in the Short Code Application review process, make sure to double-check your application for incomplete or missing information.

-Once approved by the staff at the Short Code Registry, the Short Code Application will then be sent to the various wireless carriers to get their approvals.
-If the Short Code Application is approved by the wireless carriers, it will be moved to step 4.
-If the application is denied, the staff at the Short Code Registry will contact you, and discuss why, and how to fix the issues in your Short Code Application.
+After the Short Code Registry has approved your Short Code Application, it’s sent to the various wireless carriers for their approvals.
+If your Short Code Application is approved by the wireless carriers, it moves to the next step in the process.
+If it’s denied, someone from the Short Code Registry will contact you to discuss why it was denied and what you need to do to fix the issues in your Short Code Application.

-When submitting your Short Code Application to the Short Code Registry, you’ll first need to create an SMS campaign.
+Before submitting your Short Code Application to the Short Code Registry, you’ll need to create an SMS campaign.
 The Short Code Registry requires at least one campaign for each short code.

-To help prospective short code buyers get an idea of the information they’ll need to submit their Common Short Code Application, we’ve broken out the three different sections of the application, and what is asked in each section below.
+To help prospective short code buyers get an idea of the type of information they’ll need to submit with their Common Short Code Application, we’ve broken down the three different sections of the application and what’s asked in each section.

-For help submitting your Short Code Application to the Short Code Registry, feel free to contact the short code experts at the U.S. Short Code Directory.
+For help submitting your Short Code Application to the Short Code Registry, contact the short code experts at the U.S. Short Code Directory.

 Short Code Contact Information

-As stated above, the first thing that is needed to submit your Short Code Application is a campaign.
-All of the information required in the Short Code Application will be based on that campaign.
+As just mentioned you’ll need to submit an SMS campaign along with your Short Code Application.
+All the information required in the Short Code Application will be based on that campaign.

-The first part of the Short Code Registry’s Short Code Application asks for you to provide the basic contact information that you want associated with the campaign.
-This should be the person responsible for the campaign that is running on the short code.
+The first part of the Short Code Registry’s Short Code Application asks for the basic contact information you want to have associated with the campaign.
+This should be the person responsible for the campaign that will be running on the short code.

-As you can see from the image to the right, you also can designate a compliance contact for the short code campaign.
-The compliance contact will be notified when there’s issues with a short code being in compliance with CTIA auditing standards.
+You can also designate a compliance contact for the short code campaign.

+The compliance contact is notified when there’s a compliance issue with CTIA auditing standards.

 Short Code Content Provider

-When the Short Code Application asks you for the contact information for the “Content Provider”, this is entity that owns or has the rights to the content that will be used in the SMS marketing campaign.
-It’s very common for the Content Provider to license the content to application providers for delivery to mobile devices.
+The content provider owns or has the rights to the content that will be used in the SMS marketing campaign.
+It’s very common for the content provider to license the content to application providers for delivery to mobile devices.